Claude E. ZoBell: Early life and education

 Claude ZoBell was born to a family of Danish origins, the son of Stella May Davis (1881-1958) and Ephraim Andrew ZoBell (1874-1938).
 He was born in 1904 in Provo, Utah, the third of seven children.
 His family moved to the Upper Snake River, the town of Rigby, Idaho.
-They were members of the the Church of Jesus Christ of Latter-day Saints.
+They were members of the Church of Jesus Christ of Latter-day Saints.

 ZoBell graduated from Southern Idaho College of Education in 1922.
 For a few years, he taught elementary school in Rigby, Idaho, before resigning in 1926.
 He attended Utah State Agricultural College (now Utah State University), earning a BS in bacteriology in 1927, and an MS in bacteriology in 1929.
 ZoBell earned his Ph.D. at the University of California, Berkeley in 1931 as a Thompson Scholar.
 His thesis under the mentorship of Dr. Karl Meyer focused on Brucella pathogens and produced nine publications.